 By the end of the 19th century, Yankee farmers were abandoning their farms in Connecticut.
 It was too hard to scratch a living out of the state’s rocky soil, help was hard to find and farmers could earn more money in the cities.
 So many farms were on the market during that period the Connecticut State Board of Agriculture published catalogs of farms for sale.

 Meanwhile, European immigrants were coming to the United States by the millions.
 Jews fled Russia and Eastern Europe to escape persecution, arriving in America with little money.
-Jewish relief societies in the United States tried to help them.
+Jewish relief societies in the United States then tried to help them.
 In 1889, a wealthy German Jewish banker named Baron Maurice de Hirsch donated $2.4 million for resettling Russian Jews in the United States.
 The Jewish Agricultural Society in New York and the Baron de Hirsch Fund gave Jewish farmers small loans to establish farms.

 Jewish farmers settled in clusters in Colchester, Norwich, East Haddam, and Newtown.
 By 1928, the Jewish Agricultural Society estimated Connecticut was home to 1,000 Jewish farms and 5,000 Jewish farm families.

 Life was hard on the farms, and many farmers worked part-time in small local industries.
 In the photo above, farmers worked part time in the Levine coat factory.
-Mary Dralick, pictured at the top of this page was a sewing machine operator at Levine & Levine Ladies Coats.
-She was shown on her father's farm, where she helped with the milking and the chores after a day of work at the shop.
+Mary Dralick, pictured at the top of this page worked as a sewing machine operator at Levine & Levine Ladies Coats.
+She was shown on her father’s farm, where she helped with the milking and the chores after a day of work at the shop.

 In 1940, Farm Security Administration photographer Jack Delano went to Colchester to photograph the Jewish farmers.
 He was Jewish, and he wanted to illustrate the plight of the part-time farmer.
 During the Depression, people who both farmed and worked part-time in light industry weren’t eligible for federal relief programs aimed at helping farmers.